jordanbean-msft/durable-func-and-aci/README.md

 1. Navigate to the `infra/container` directory

-1. Deploy the container infrastructure to Azure (you will have to substitute some of these values for the Azure resource names that were created in the earlier step)
+1. Deploy the container infrastructure to Azure (you will have to substitute some of these values for the Azure resource names that were created in the earlier step, all of these values can be found in the output of the previous Azure infrastructure deployment)

     ```shell
     az deployment group create --resource-group rg-durableFuncAci-ussc-demo --template-file ./main.bicep --parameters ./demo.parameters.json --parameters storageAccountName=sadurablefuncaciusscdemo --parameters containerRegistryName=acrdurableFuncAciusscdemo --parameters inputQueueName=input --parameters imageName=compute --parameters imageVersion=latest --parameters inputStorageContainerName=input --parameters outputStorageContainerName=output --parameters numberOfContainersToCreate=1 --parameters logAnalyticsWorkspaceName=la-durableFuncAci-ussc-demo --parameters newBlobCreatedEventGridTopicName=egt-NewInputBlobCreated-durableFuncAci-ussc-demo --parameters storageAccountInputContainerName=input --parameters aciConnectionName=aci --parameters eventGridConnectionName=azureeventgrid --parameters orchtestrationFunctionAppName=func-durableFuncAci-ussc-demo --parameters storageAccountOutputContainerName=output